jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

-# Install Jupyterhub and Jupyterlab The Hard Way
+# Install Jupyterhub and Jupyterlab from the ground up

 The combination of [Jupyterhub](https://jupyterhub.readthedocs.io) and [Jupyterlab](https://jupyterlab.readthedocs.io)
-is a great way to make shared computing resources available to group.
+is a great way to make shared computing resources available to a group.

-These instruction are a guide for a manual, 'bare metal' install of [Jupyterhub](https://jupyterhub.readthedocs.io) and [Jupyterlab](https://jupyterlab.readthedocs.io).
+These instructions are a guide for a manual, 'bare metal' install of [Jupyterhub](https://jupyterhub.readthedocs.io) and [Jupyterlab](https://jupyterlab.readthedocs.io).
 This is ideal for running on a single server: build a beast of a machine and share it within your lab, or use a virtual machine from any VPS or cloud provider.

-This guide has similar goals to that of [The Littlest Jupyerhub](https://the-littlest-jupyterhub.readthedocs.io) setup script.
-However, instead of bundling all these step for you into one installer, we will perform every step manually - The Hard Way.
+This guide has similar goals to [The Littlest Jupyerhub](https://the-littlest-jupyterhub.readthedocs.io) setup script.
+However, instead of bundling all these step for you into one installer, we will perform every step manually.
 This makes it easy to customize any part (e.g. if you want to run other services on the same system and need to make them work together), as well as giving you full control and understanding of your setup.

 ## Prerequisites

 Your own server with administrator (root) access.
-Each user who will need access to Jupyter should have a standard user account on the machine.
+Each user who will access to Jupyter should have a standard user account on the machine.
 The install will be done through the command line - useful if you log into your machine remotely using SSH.